PhaserEditor2D/PhaserEditor/docs/v2/texture-packer-editor.rst

 Build atlas
 -----------

 When you add or remove images in the **Texture Packer Editor**, it re-builds the atlas.
-However, you may want to force a build when you change an atlas settings or the source images.
+However, you may want to force a build when you change atlas settings or the source images.
 Note when you perform a build you should save the editor to persist the changes, including the output files.

 The editor builds an atlas with the `multi-atlas <https://photonstorm.github.io/phaser3-docs/Phaser.Loader.LoaderPlugin.html#multiatlas__anchor>`_ format.
-It means, multiple images will be generated if needed.
+It means multiple images will be generated if needed.

 Click on the **Build button** to force a build.